postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ~/.local/share/applications/Postman.desktop
 ```

-Enter the following content in the file, replacing `/path/to/Downloads` if you extracted the file somewhere else, and save it:
+Enter the following content in the file, replacing `/path/to/Downloads` with the location of the file, and save it:

 ```shell
 [Desktop Entry]